Ott Tänak: Personal life

 Tänak was born in Kärla, Saare County.
 He married Janika Tänak in 2016, with whom he has two children, a son named Ron and a daughter named Mia.
 In 2017, Ott Tänak was chosen for the Estonian Athlete of the Year award, and in 2018, he and Martin Järveoja were chosen for the Estonian Sports Team of the Year award.

 A documentary film about Tänak's life and rallying career titled Ott Tänak: The Movie was announced in December 2018.
 The film provides a rare look at the Estonian rally driver's early life on the island of Saaremaa and eventual rally career through interviews from his friends, relatives and colleagues in the sport, interspersed with archive and filmed footage of his past and current rallies.
 It was released theatrically in Estonia on 11 April 2019.

+He was also interviewed in the Estonian rally documentary film Legends of the Winding Road.